jurbanek756/march-madness/ReadMe.md

 ### Database Generation

-Data is scraped from external sources that are currently publicly available and are stored in:
+Data is scraped from external sources and stored in a Postgres database hosted on a Docker container.
+The database can be populated by importing the contents of `db/march_madness.sql`, or by running the `generate_db_data.py` script.

-* db/2022_2023_games.pkl - Games from the 2022-2023 season
-* db/school_data.pkl - Static data on schools in the tournament

-These files are generated via the `generate_db_data.py` script.
-Use the `-g` option to generate the games database for the current season, and the `-s` option to generate the database for static data related to schools.
-Both options can be used at the same time.
-This script can be rerun at any time to regenerate data.
-Note that games data will only be available for the current calendar year.
-As such, legacy games data cannot be regenerated, and no games data before 2022-2023 will be available.

 ### Run Evaluations